FYS4525 – Advanced Nuclear Reactions and Applications in Astrophysics

 - you will have knowledge of experimental nuclear physics methods and techniques used for measuring nuclear properties for nuclear astrophysical processes.

-Send a short application to email@example.com.
-Only students enrolled in the Master Program of Physics, study option Nuclear and Particle Physics, or students enrolled in the Master Program of Astronomy, may apply.
+Send a short application to firstname.lastname@example.org.
+Only students enrolled in the programme Physics (master's two years), programme option Nuclear and Particle Physics (programme option), or students enrolled in the programme Astronomy (master's two years), may apply.
 This course should be a part of your approved Study Plan.
 Contact the Department of Physics if you are unsure if you are eligible to apply.

 Recommended previous knowledge

 - 5 credits overlap with FYS9525 – Advanced Nuclear Reactions and Applications in Astrophysics.

 The course will be given as an intensive course over two weeks with 30 hours of lectures and 30 hours of problem sessions and hands-on calculations using the TALYS code.
 There will be a mandatory report, with a deadline several weeks after the intensive course.